 Special Educational Needs

 Our school has an excellent reputation for our provision for children with specific learning needs.
 Support is given both within class lessons and sometimes in small groups.
-This is monitored by the School’s Special Needs Coordinator.
+This is monitored by the School’s Special Needs and Disabilities Coordinator.
 Teaching assistants are also used to support groups of pupils.
-Children with SEN will have their needs assessed and receive specific support or provision based on an Individual Education Plan.
+Children with additional needs will have them assessed and receive specific support or provision based on an Individual Education Plan.

 We also have an enhanced provision Montessori Classroom and curriculum specifically designed for children with specific or additional needs.
 The Montessori influenced environment is a calm but busy environment where the children are involved in small group or individual activities.
 The equipment and environment is designed to develop children’s concentration, co-ordination and independence.

 Our carefully designed activities are matched to a child’s Individual Education Plan and are aimed to develop their sensory, numeric, language and practical skills.

 We have close links with the local pre-school and with our neighbouring secondary schools.
 Local residents sometimes join us for various events throughout the year and our older pupils visit a local Residential Home at Christmas, to entertain the residents with Christmas carols.
 We value these contacts and feel these experiences provide the pupils with new perspectives and opportunities to practise life skills.

 Harvest Festival is celebrated at All Saints’ Church at the end of September.
 This service is planned and prepared by the school.
 Parents and friends of Stisted Academy are welcome and encouraged to attend.
 Christmas is celebrated by our older children at All Saints’ Church with an afternoon and evening church service for parents.
 A Nativity play is usually performed by our younger learners.
 This is held in the school hall.
 Easter is celebrated at All Saints’ Church.
 This service is planned and prepared by the school.